BendyLand/blfmt/README.md

 #### C/C++ files:

-**Note:** *Basic C/C++ files are currently supported, but certain constructs may not work properly.
+**Note:** *Most C/C++ constructs are currently supported, but certain rare cases may not work properly.
 Always make a copy of your files before formatting.*

 ```bash
 blfmt path/to/file.c(pp)
 ```

- - C/C++ files will be formatted using my personal favorite style.
+ - C/C++ files will be formatted using my personal favorite style (basically the Stroustrup variant of K&R).
  - It is easier to show you than to try to explain it:
 ```c
 // Example C/C++ file format